buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Requirements:** Create Magic Items 2, Magic Aura

 A Greater Weapon **ring** can only be applied to melee weapons and has only one power.
 When found, it is necessary to roll on the table below to determine the type of feat that the ring confers.
 The weapon ring does not count against the limits for wearing rings.
-A weapon can' \*\*t hold more Weapon Ring then its magical bonus.
+A weapon can' \*\*t hold more Weapon Ring than its magical bonus.

 | **1d100** | **Feat** | **1d100** | **Feat** |
 |---|---|---|---|